-Given the early stage of these proceedings, we decline to accord much weight to Patent Owner's substantially untested evidence of objective indicia of non-obviousness.
+Given the early stage of these proceedings, we decline to accord much weight to Patent Owner's substantially untested evidence of objective indicia of nonobviousness.
 The parties will have the opportunity to further develop these facts during trial, and the Board will evaluate the fully-developed record at the close of the evidence.

-- J. The Board's Discretion to Deny Institution under 35 U.S.C. §§ 325(d) and 314(a) - 1.
+- I. The Board's Discretion to Deny Institution under 35 U.S.C. §§ 325(d) and 314(a) - 1.
 The Parties' Positions

-Patent Owner argues the "Petition should also be denied institution under 35 U.S.C. §§ 325(d) and 314(a), because Amgen's Grounds rely on the 'same or substantially the same prior art or arguments' previously presented to the PTO" "[i]n the course of patent prosecution leading to issuance of the '880 patent, as well as prosecution of related U.S. Patent Nos.
+Patent Owner argues the "Petition should also be denied institution under 35 U.S.C. §§ 325(d) and 314(a), because Amgen's Grounds rely on the 'same or substantially the same prior art or arguments' previously presented to the PTO" "[i]n the course of patent prosecution leading to issuance of the '504 patent, as well as prosecution of related U.S. Patent Nos.
 9,719,880 ('the '880 patent') and 9,732,149 ('the '149 patent').
 Prelim.
 Resp.
-25, 62-63; see id. at 63 (asserting that the Examiner considered Hillmen, Evans, and Wang; and further reviewed Bell ("cumulative of Bowdish"), and Mueller II ("cumulative of Mueller").
-Patent Owner argues that in the course of prosecution leading to the issuance of the '880 patent, the Examiner:
+17, 65-66; see id. at 65-66 (asserting that the Examiner considered Hillmen, Evans, and Wang; and further reviewed Bell ("cumulative of Bowdish"), and Mueller II ("cumulative of Mueller").

-• Expressly discussed Amgen's asserted references Hillmen 2004 (AMG1004), Evans (AMG1007), and Wang (AMG1028) as a basis for rejection, before ultimately finding the claims to be allowable over the art (see, e.g., AMG1014 at 557-561, 623-628, 738-743);
+Patent Owner argues that in the course of prosecution leading to the issuance of the '504 patent, the Examiner:

-- Considered Amgen's asserted reference Bell (AMG1005), which Alexion submitted to the PTO (see, e.g., AMG1014 at 566); - Considered U.S. Patent No. 7,482,435 (ALXN2016), which is the parent to and cumulative of Amgen's cited "Bowdish" application (AMG1006), disclosing the same information on which Amgen relies here (see, e.g., AMG1016 at 154); and - Considered the "Mueller II" article (AMG1031), which is cumulative of Amgen's asserted "Mueller" reference (AMG1008) because, as Amgen's declarant recognized, it "discloses the same antibodies" as Mueller.
-(See, e.g., AMG1016 at 625; AMG1002 ¶ 119-110 & n.12.)
+- Expressly discussed Amgen's asserted references Hillmen 2004 (AMG1004), Evans (AMG1007), and Wang (AMG1028) as a basis for rejection, before ultimately finding the claims to be allowable over the art (see, e.g., AMG1014 at 557-561, 623-628, 738-743); - Considered Amgen's asserted reference Bell (AMG1005), which Alexion submitted to the PTO (see, e.g., AMG1014 at 566); - Considered U.S. Patent No. 7,482,435 (ALXN2016), which is the parent to and cumulative of Amgen's cited "Bowdish" application (AMG1006), disclosing the same information on which Amgen relies here (see, e.g., AMG1014 at 565); and - Considered the "Mueller II" article (AMG1031), which is cumulative of Amgen's asserted "Mueller" reference (AMG1008) because, as Amgen's declarant recognized, it "discloses the same antibodies" as Mueller.
+(See, e.g., AMG1014 at 499; AMG1002 ¶ 182 & n.14.)

 Prelim.
 Resp.
-17-18.
+18.

 Petitioner's position on this issue is that "[t]he arguments and evidence presented herein were not before the examiner during prosecution and, therefore, do not constitute 'the same or substantially the same prior art or arguments' under 35 U.S.C. §325(d)."
 Pet.
-24. In particular, Petitioner argues that the examiner rejected Alexion's claims as obvious over combinations of Hillmen, Evans, Wang and Thomas during prosecution.
-Thomas was the only reference relied upon for eculizumab sequence information.
-AMG1016, 596-602.
-And, the examiner allowed the '880 patent claims mistakenly believing-because of Alexion's mischaracterization of the art-that the sequence and structure of eculizumab were not already known.
-Id., 762-763.
+24. In particular, Petitioner argues that the examiner rejected Alexion's claims as (i) anticipated by Hillmen in view of Thomas; (ii) obvious over Hillmen, Thomas and Evans; and (iii) obvious over Hillmen, Thomas, Evans, and Wang.
+AMG1014, 557-561.
+Those rejections rested solely on disclosures in Thomas and Evans for eculizumab sequence information.
+Id.
+The examiner later allowed the '504 patent claims mistakenly believing-because of Alexion's mischaracterization of the art-that the sequence and structure of eculizumab were not already known.

-Though Hillmen, Evans, and Wang were referenced by the examiner during prosecution, this Petition presents them in a different light, along with new references-Bell, Bowdish, and Mueller-which teach the IgG2/IgG4 constant domain missing from the art combination raised during prosecution.
+Though Hillmen, Evans, and Wang were referenced by the examiner during prosecution, this Petition presents them in a different light, along with new references-Bell, Bowdish, and Mueller, which teach the IgG2/IgG4 constant region missing from the art combination raised during prosecution.